 Operations with significant (positive or negative) impacts on local communities (exclude CSR projects; this has to be business operations) Location Vulnerable groups (if applicable) Does the particular operation have impacts on indigenous people (Y/N)?
 Collective or individual rights that have been identified that or particular concern for the community Mitigating measures (if negative) or enhancement measures (if positive) Feed mill operations Iloilo N As discussed above, VITA As mentioned above, VITA Davao N contributes to local employment and job creation.
 However, in the pursuit of its operations, it is unfortunate that it also contributes to pollution regularly conducts preventive maintenance of its equipment to minimize its emissions.
 It also ensures that all wastes are properly segregated.
+VITA also

-VITA also through its GHG emissions, air pollutants, solid, water and hazardous wastes. environmental Research and Nueva Ecija N While VITA's R Development Farm Operations San Jose Del Monte, Bulacan N & D farm operations contribute to local employment and job creation, it also contributes to pollution through its air pollutants, solid, water and hazardous wastes. laws and regulations, including safety
+through its GHG emissions, air pollutants, solid, water and hazardous wastes. complies with all environmental laws and regulations.

+Research and Nueva Ecija N While VITA's R

+Development San Jose Del N & D farm that all wastes

+Farm Monte, operations are properly

+Operations Bulacan contribute to segregated.

+local VITA also

+employment complies with all

+and job environmental

+creation, it also laws and

+contributes to regulations,

+pollution including safety

+through its air measures in

+pollutants, place.

+solid, water

+and hazardous

+wastes.

-\Vulnerable sector includes children and youth, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E)
+^{}Vulnerable sector includes children and youth, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E)

-For operations that are affecting IPs, indicate the total number of Free and Prior Informed Consent (FPIC) undergoing consultations and Certification Preconditions (CPs) secured and still operational and provide a copy or link to the certificates if available: \\\\\\\
+For operations that are affecting IPs, indicate the total number of Free and Prior Informed Consent (FPIC) undergoing consultations and Certification Preconditions (CPs) secured and still operational and provide a copy or link to the certificates if available: